rets-ci/wp-rets-client/wp-content/plugins/really-simple-ssl/readme.txt

 Yes, default the plugin redirects permanently with [R=301].

 == Changelog ==
+= 2.2.20 =
+Fixed bug in SSL detection

+= 2.2.19 =
+Changed followlocation in curl to an alternative method, as this gives issues when safemode or open_basedir is enabled.
+Added dismissable message when redirects cannot be inserted in the .htaccess

 = 2.2.18 =
 Fixed bug in logging of curl detection